jwiegley/use-package/README.md

   :commands R)
 ```

-Note that when using a symbol or a function to provide a dynamically generated
+**NOTE**: when using a symbol or a function to provide a dynamically generated
 list of paths, you must inform the byte-compiler of this definition so the
 value is available at byte-compilation time.
 This is done by using the
 special form `eval-and-compile` (as opposed to `eval-when-compile`).
 Further,